Cresol

 Cresols (also known as hydroxytoluene, toluenol, benzol or cresylic acid) are a group of aromatic organic compounds.
 They are widely-occurring phenols (sometimes called phenolics) which may be either natural or manufactured.
-They are also categorized as methylphenols.
+They are also categorized as methyl phenols.
 Cresols commonly occur as either solids or liquids because their melting points are generally close to room temperature.
 Like other types of phenols, they are slowly oxidized by exposure to air, and the resulting impurities often give the samples a yellow to brownish red tint.
 Cresols have an odor characteristic to that of other simple phenols, reminiscent to some of a "coal tar" smell.
 The name "cresol" is an adduct of phenol and their traditional source, creosote.

 Structure and production

 In its chemical structure, a molecule of cresol has a methyl group substituted onto the ring of phenol.
 There are three forms (isomers) of cresol: ortho-cresol (o-cresol), meta-cresol (m-cresol), and para-cresol (p-cresol).
 These forms occur separately or as a mixture, which can also be called cresol or more specifically, tricresol.
 About half of the world's supply of cresols are extracted from coal tar.
 The rest is produced by hydrolysis of chlorotoluenes or the related sulfonates.
 Another method entails methylation of phenol with methanol over a solid acid catalyst, often comprising magnesium oxide or alumina.
 Temperatures above 300 °C are typical.
 Anisole converts to cresols under these conditions.

 Another isomer of cresol is called Benzyl alcohol, or alpha-cresol (α-cresol).
 Benzyl alcohol has a hydroxy group inside a methyl group on the benzene ring.